 Sexual Assault, Domestic and Family Violence Services

 1800 RESPECT is a 24 hour a day support line (telephone or online) for anyone impacted by sexual assault, domestic or family violence and abuse.

 If you are currently overseas, you will not be able to access any one-on-one appointments.
 However, you can still participate in online forums or support groups.
-If you are feeling unwell and need to have a one-on-one appointment please talk to your doctor or go to your local hospital to ask for help.
+If you are feeling unwell and need to have a one-on-one appointment, please talk to your doctor or go to your local hospital to ask for help.
+Most doctors are offering telephone or video appointments.
 Alternatively, you can check this database for services in your country.
 There is no shame in wanting to be well.